 Everything from the type of product you use, how often you use it, and your physiology can impact how likely you are to trigger a positive test.
 The only guaranteed way to prevent such an outcome is to avoid taking any CBD product that contains THC.

-Don’t assume you’ll be safe because it only contains less than 0.3%.
+Don’t assume you’ll be in the clear just because it contains less than 0.3%.